 - Motorola phones etc.

 T-Mobile customer service

 The smartphone industry as a whole has issues with customer service, but T-Mobile is among the companies trying to change that (for the better).

 Talk to a T-Mobile customer, and you’ll probably hear a mix of stories about customer service, both good and bad.

-If you however want to get top service then we advise you visit T-Mobile store close to you.
-This way, you’ll get a one on one interaction with an in-store representative.
-You’ll be surprise how helpful these reps can be and how considerate they are.
+If you, however, want to get top service then we advise you to visit the T-Mobile store close to you.
+This way, you’ll get one-on-one interaction with an in-store representative.
+You’ll be surprised how helpful these reps can be and how considerate they are.

 If you prefer to avoid phone calls and trips to the store, we can understand that.
 You can make contact with T-Mobile and ask questions on social media.